 Some of the unnecessary products include sprays that will supposedly make you play faster by coating your strings with some sort of alien magic.
 At least, that’s what it would take for a spray to make you play any better.
 Also, humidifiers are a waste of money for a guitarist; wiping down your strings and keeping your guitar in a gig bag or case is a proven way to keep it in great condition.
 Humidifiers are not.

-A microfiber cloth and guitar cleaner are the only products you will ever need to keep your body shining and your strings singing.
-Wiping off your strings with the cloth, then wiping down your guitars body and tremolo system will keep it running smooth for years.
+A microfiber cloth and guitar cleaners are the only products you will ever need to keep your body shining and your strings singing.
+Wiping off your strings with the cloth, then wiping down your guitar’s body and tremolo system will keep it running smoothly for years.
 Also, no magical promises to make you an insane shredder; no product can do that, only you can.

 String winders were created to make stringing your guitar fast and easy.
 They succeed.
 Simply push the head over a knob and wind away to your heart’s content.
 Guitar strings and picks, for obvious reasons, are necessities as they allow you to actually play your instrument.
 Straps and strap locks will keep your guitar from having a bad accident.

 The bottom line when shopping for guitar accessories is simple; the more the product sounds like magic, the more of a gimmick it truly is.
 Great products promote themselves.
 Guitar strings don’t claim to make you Eddie Van Halen, and guitar polishes don’t promise to make your guitar fly.
 Why should any other products?

 Some musicians have it easier than others.
 Take vocalists and keyboardists for example; neither have to worry much about maintaining their equipment or supplying extra parts or pieces.

 All they have to worry about is practicing and a small portion of equipment.
 With guitarists, it’s a bit different.
 Guitarists have to worry about strings, picks, tuning, intonation, and so much more.